geonetwork/core-geonetwork/core/src/main/java/org/fao/geonet/kernel/security/ldap/README.md

 Using LDAPUserDetailsContextMapperWithProfileSearchEnhanced
 ===========================================================

-I've modified `LDAPUserDetailsContextMapperWithProfileSearch` so it works in more situations, is much simpler, uses strategy objects, and has a good set of test cases.
+`LDAPUserDetailsContextMapperWithProfileSearch` was modified so it works in more situations, is much simpler, uses strategy objects, and has a good set of test cases.

 The original `LDAPUserDetailsContextMapperWithProfileSearch` was extremely difficult to understand.